-Ernest is the Head of Transport and the Head of Shipping for Australia.
+Ernest is the Head of Transport for Asia Pacific and the Head of Shipping for Australia.
 He is also a qualified master mariner and is based in Brisbane and Sydney.

 Ernest has a strong focus on solutions critical for clients.
 His strong service mentality is supported by an ability to listen well and grasp key issues in the industry and deliver commercial advice.

 Ernest has extensive experience in providing advice on shipping, maritime and aviation matters in the Asia Pacific region, including Australia, Fiji, New Caledonia, New Zealand and Papua New Guinea.
 The diversity of matters he has advised on include collisions in the Malacca Strait; fatalities and claims arising from a helicopter incident in New Caledonia; groundings, major cargo claims, charter party and stevedoring disputes in PNG, a major engine failure at a power station in Fiji; and the 2nd largest casualty in the world involving the grounding of a container ship in New Zealand.
 In Australia and Asia Pacific he is recognised as a leading lawyer including in Legal 500 Asia Pacific 2017 for Transport - Shipping and as a recommended lawyer for Transport – road, rail and aviation.